 There are thought to be only around 6,000 of them in the wild, only 350 of which are breeding females.
 And while you wouldn’t want one as a household pet, we can probably agree that it would be much better if Komodo dragons didn’t go extinct.
 If you want to help them, then whether you’re kayaking or cruising, book your trip to Komodo National Park with a responsible operator that works with conservation projects and local communities.

-More about Komodo
+More Komodo articles

 From Flores Island to Komodo, Rinca and Padar, our Komodo travel guide helps you travel with confidence, and care...

 The best time to visit Komodo is between the short rainy season and before peak season in July and August.

 If you loved Game of Thrones or can’t forget Smaug from The Hobbit, there’s only one option – set sail on a Komodo dragon tour.

 Sea kayaking in the Komodo Islands immerses you in nature, paddling your way to remote corners of the national park.